Pepperdine Restoration Plan

-In compliance with established protocols, the University will coordinate closely with the Los Angeles County Department of Public Health, which will work with the University to monitor conditions, identify potential trends or hot spots, and recommend subsequent action.
+In compliance with established protocols, the University will continue to coordinate closely with the Los Angeles County Department of Public Health, which will work with the University to monitor conditions, identify potential trends or hot spots, and recommend subsequent action.

 Contact Tracing and Phishing Scams

 Contact tracing scams are emerging where people pretending they are doing contact tracing for COVID-19 may call, visit, write, or email and try to get information or money from you.
-Pepperdine and/or the Los Angeles County Department of Public Health is calling, emailing, and writing to people who have COVID-19 and people who they may have been in contact with, but rest assured they will never request a social security number or financial information, or ask for money.
+Pepperdine and/or the Los Angeles County Department of Public Health is calling, emailing, and writing to people who have COVID-19 and people who they may have been in contact with, but, rest assured, they will never request a social security number or financial information, or ask for money.
 Learn more about contact tracing scams on the L.A.
 County Public Health COVID-19 Scams and Fraud webpage.